7chris71000/7chris71000/README.md

 👋 Hi, I'm Chris Francis.

-I am a software developer located in Ottawa, Canada.
+🍁 I am a software developer located in Ottawa, Canada.

 💻 I'm currently coding in React and Ruby on Rails.
 My professional interests lie in web application development and software project management.

 ☕ If you would like to hear more about me or you think I would be interested in a project of yours, let's talk!

-If you are looking for my Resume please [click here](https://chrisfrancis.dev/resume).
+📄 You can find my resume [here](https://chrisfrancis.dev/resume).

 <!--
 **7chris71000/7chris71000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.